mmuehlbeyer/ccloud-oauth/azure/README.md

 create a test topic

 Use the JWT from above
-Do not forget to adapt the cluster REST Endpoint and Cluster ID before !
+Do not forget to adapt the cluster REST Endpoint and Cluster ID as well !

 ```bash
    curl \